rstepien/aqa_clickup_rest_api/README.md

 5. Explore the [**ClickUp API documentation**](https://clickup.com/api/)
 6. Generate your personal API token.
 7. Prepare also `team_id`, in API documentation, team_id refers to the id of a Workspace.
-8. Replace the values with the ones prepared in the previous points in the your local `/src/main/resources/clickup.properties` file
+8. Replace the values with the ones prepared in the previous points in the your local `/src/main/resources/clickup.properties` file.
 9. Now you are ready to start testing.

 ## Libraries Used